 Unsubscribe by sending a blank email to [email protected]

-The mission of Women’s Racing is to advance the sailing skills of women at CBI through racing and practice in a challenging, supportive, and social environment.
-We welcome women at all levels of experience interested in competitive sailing, as well as improving skills for coed racing and for recreational sailing.
-Women’s Racing complements CBI’s classes and other racing opportunities, and uses the Mercury, 420, or keelboat fleets depending on conditions and attendance.
+The mission of Women’s Sailing and Racing is to advance the sailing skills of women at CBI through racing and practice in a challenging, supportive, and social environment.
+We welcome women at all levels of experience interested in participating in recreational or competitive sailing and skill development.